 The amount (or dollars worth) of sitting inventory divided by the average depletion in a set period.
 Here's the formula:

 Sitting Inventory ÷ Average Depletion (during a given time frame) = Usage

 For example, if you have four gallons of mayo and you plan to use one gallon a week, you have four weeks of usage.

-Let's say your inventory is down $100 worth of chicken at the end of the day, but your POS says you only sold $95 worth of chicken.
-This makes your food cost variance -$5, meaning $5 worth of chicken is unaccounted for.
+Let's say your inventory is down $100 worth of chicken at the end of the day, but your POS says you only sold $95 worth of your signature chicken piccata.
+This makes your food cost variance equal to $5 — in other words, $5 worth of chicken is unaccounted for.

-1) Automated Inventory Management
+Automated Inventory Management